keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

-# Building a GPU mining rig
+# Building a GPU mining rig - WIP JAN 2017

-As I'm building another Linux GPU rig that will ultimately run sgminer, I thought I'd document it in a half-HOWTO, half photo ournal.
+As I'm building another Linux GPU rig that will ultimately run sgminer, I thought I'd document it in a half-HOWTO, half photo journal.
 It's a minimalist setup in an open crate (i.e. with no case or frame), hardware is fairly typical of that used for Ethereum mining in early 2017.
-This page covers the building of the hardware up to the point of operating system installation; from there we explore dual-booting with Windows, as well as for installing and configuring Ubuntu 16.04.1 in its own right.
+This page covers the building of the hardware up to the point of operating system installation; from there we'll explore dual-booting with Windows and Ubuntu 16.04.1, setting up the GPUs and getting the rig mining.

-## Assemble the base system hardware
+## Chapter 1: Hardware Assembly

-This is not a treatise on the perfect hardware for mining, which varies with time and place, but the list of hardware I'm using for this rig is as follows:
+This is not a treatise on the perfect hardware for mining, which varies according to time and place, but the list of hardware I'm using in this rig is as follows:

 ### Rig components